wp-plugins/tts-engine-post-to-speech/readme.txt

 * Filter applied to post content that is to be read.
 * Wordpress 'shortcode' and extraneous CSS found in database 'post_content' entries is now filtered out.

+= 1.2 =
+* Some issues with the 'jPlayer Android Fix' submitting too many API request have been resolved.
+* Enabled backlink now wraps to next line when applicable on mobile browsers.

 == Upgrade Notice ==

 = 1.0 =

+= 1.2 =
+This version fixes an Android bug.